My Near-Death Experience:

 3. I was concerned that I would be labeled as a fanatic, or a person suffering from delusion.

-4. I was/am concerned that publishing this near death experience might discredit my written other works which have been established through years of careful study.
+4. I was/am concerned that publishing this near-death experience might discredit my other written works which have been established through years of careful study.

-Well, I’m older now, this near death experience took place 50 years ago, so I’ve had a lot of time to think it over.
+Well, I’m older now, this near-death experience took place over 50 years ago, so I’ve had a lot of time to think it over.
 I made the decision to make this story known because I know it happened; Satan and/or demons tried to kill me.
 They showed their hand.
 Now I’m in the fight; I’m not going to be silent anymore.
 One thing is clear: The name Jesus delivered me from death.
 Yet, at age 16, I had yet to learn anything about Jesus Christ.

 When I got off of my bed that morning and walked upstairs to the kitchen I was not thinking: